The joy of music returns for Grammy winners, performers

 Because of the pandemic, CBS host Trevor Noah handed out the Grammys at an outdoor stage set up across from Los Angeles’ Staples Center, with relatively few nominees and guests in the audience.

-Performances were held in the Staples Center but multiple artists were often on the cavernous stage at the same time, like when Harry Styles, HAIM and Eilish opened the show.
+Most performances took place at the Los Angeles Convention Center, but multiple artists were often on the cavernous stage at the same time, like when Harry Styles, HAIM and Eilish opened the show.
 Cameras caught artists enjoying their fellow nominees, like when country singer Mickey Guyton sang along quietly to Miranda Lambert, and Post Malone held up a red cup in glee at Cardi B and Stallion’s performance of “WAP.”

 It made for an atmosphere unlike any other Grammy show, British singer Jacob Collier told reporters.

-Note: This story has been corrected to show the ceremony was held at the Los Angeles Convention Center, not Staples Center.